Garabaghlar Mausoleum

-The Garabaghlar Mausoleum (Qarabağlar türbəsi) is a mausoleum located in Garabaghlar village of Kangarli District of Azerbaijan, about 30 kilometers far from the north-western part of Nakhchivan.
+The Karabakhlar Mausoleum (Qarabağlar türbəsi) is a mausoleum located in Garabaghlar village of Kangarli District of Azerbaijan, about 30 kilometers far from the north-western part of Nakhchivan.

+History

-The mausoleum, built in the first half of the 14th century is partially demolished and has a cylindrical form with twelve semicircular facets.
+The mausoleum, built in the first half of the 14th century, is partially demolished and has a cylindrical form with twelve semicircular facets.
 The mausoleum, which has a circular form in the inner part, is 30 meters high.
 Two minarets having quadrangular foundation in the lower part are located about 30 meters from the mausoleum.
 The minarets of the ensemble belong to the 12th century.